This article may contain links from our affiliate partners. Please read how we make money!

 5 Types Of Range Hoods

-There is no such thing as a singular best range hood for gas stoves – for this reason, there are lots of different types of range hoods available on the market.
+There is no such thing as a singular best range hoods for gas stoves – for this reason, there are lots of different types of range hoods available on the market, from wall mounted to microwave range hoods.

-There are specific hood range designs for those that are keen on preparing dishes that produce lots of steam and smoke.
+There are specific vent hood range designs for those that are keen on preparing dishes that produce lots of steam, cooking fumes, and smoke and there are other more common like microwave range hoods.

 Below, we’ll take you through the variety of range hoods currently available on the market so you can decide what design best suits your needs and the format of your kitchen.